-When we need a data structure that can handle insertion, deletion , and finding the minimum in O(Logn) , Min Heap comes in handy.
-In this article, we will discover how Min Heap is implemented in C++.
-A complete binary tree that is either a Min Heap or a Max Heap is referred to as a Binary Heap .
-The root key of a Max Binary Heap must be the largest key among all other keys in the heap.
-For every node in a binary tree , this property needs to be recursively true.
-Similar to Min Heap is Min Binary Heap
+When a data structure is required to manage insertion, deletion, and locating the minimum in O(Logn) time complexity, the Min Heap proves to be invaluable.
+This guide delves into the implementation of Min Heap in C++.
+A binary tree that conforms to either a Min Heap or a Max Heap is known as a Binary Heap.
+In a Max Binary Heap, the key at the root must be the largest among all keys in the heap.
+This key relationship must hold true recursively for every node in the binary tree.
+Analogous to the Min Heap is the Min Binary Heap.

 Algorithm of MIN heap: